reg-viz/reg-suit/packages/reg-publish-s3-plugin/README.md

 - `sse` - *Optional* - Specify server-side encryption property.
 Default `false`.
 If you set `true`, this plugin send with `--sse="AES256`.
 - `customDomain` - *Optional* - Set if you have your domain and host S3 on it.
 If set, the HTML report will be published with this custom domain(e.g. `https://your-sub.example.com/...`).
 - `pathPrefix` - *Optional* - Specify paths.
 For example if you set `some_dir`, the report is published with URL such as `https://your-backet-name.s3.amazonaws.com/some_dir/xxxxxxxxx/index.html`.
+- `sdkOptions` - *Optional* - Specify SDK options to pass to the S3 client.
+For details about the options, refer to the [AWS JavaScript SDK docs](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#constructor_details).